 23 Whatever you do, work at it with all your heart, as working for the Lord, not for human masters,24 since you know that you will receive an inheritance from the Lord as a reward.
 It is the Lord Christ you are serving.

-This concept has real, important implications in the way that we think about our lives’ work.
+This concept has important implications in the way we think about our lives’ work.
 Missionaries serving overseas are certainly doing the work of the Lord, but so are the travel agents who help them get from one place to another.
 Pastors and preachers obviously serve God in the daily work, but so do the grocery clerks, dry cleaners and book sellers who help them in everyday life.

 No matter what you do, your work matters.
-If you approach it with the correct attitude — that you’re working for God and not man — you’re going stand apart from the crowd, and you’ll enjoy your work more while you do it.
+If you approach it with the correct attitude — you’re working for God and not man — you will stand apart from the crowd.
+And you’ll enjoy your work more while you do it.

 Photo by Prince Roy.
 Used under Creative Commons License.